blcunlp/CLGC/README.md

 # CLGC
-This is a corpus for Chinese Literary Grace Evaluation.
+This repo is for **CLGC: A Corpus for Chinese Literary Grace Evaluation**.
+It is a corpus for Chinese Literary Grace Evaluation.
 The corpus consists of 10,000 texts from novels and prose, with more than 1.85 million tokens, including 64\% level 1 texts (6,448 texts, 1,192,144 tokens), 19\% level 2 texts (1959 texts, 369,946 tokens) and 15\% level 3 texts (1593 texts, 294,748 tokens).
 Multi-level annotations are provided for each text in our corpus, including literary grace level, sentence category, and figure-of-speech type.
 ## Bib
 @InProceedings{li-yu-liu:2022:LREC,